jacobparis/gitpod-io-website/gitpod/docs/config-ports.md

 All port configurations can be applied to ranges as well as single ports.

 **Example:** Prevent notifications for ports between 3000 and 8999.

+Ports will be shown in vscode remote explorer once they are opened.

 ```yaml
 ports: